TheXTech/TheXTech/README.md

 [Main]
 force-portable = true
 ```
 , music.ini, sounds.ini and additional "graphics/ui" folder.
-An important note: all default graphics must be converted into PNG, use GIFs2PNG tool from PGE Project over your "graphics" folder with a "-d" switch.
+An important note: all default graphics must be converted into PNG, use GIFs2PNG tool from Moondust Project over your "graphics" folder with a "-d" switch.
 Don't use "-r" switch to keep original GIFs together with new-made PNGs if you plan to continue the use of original VB6-written SMBX.
 - use it for debug mode: in your home directory, create the ".PGE_Project/thextech" folder (on macOS the "`~/Library/Application Support/PGE Project/thextech`") where you should put a full set of game resources and worlds stuff, this folder will work like a game root in the original game.
 This mode allows you to run an executable file from any folder location of your computer and use the same location of resources for all builds (except these are marked as portable by an INI file).